 Folkestone Boxing Club – Build your Mental and Physical Strength

 Folkestone Amateur Boxing Club was formed in 1970 and has supported many young people in finding their feet over the years.
 It’s a sport that not only builds fitness, refines balance and poise but also focuses on mental fitness too.
+Its new home in the F51 Sports Park means the club can continue to grow.
 Barry Pluck, one of the trainers, spoke to Folkelife about his long association with the club.

 “I think I must have been about eight or so when I first saw the film Rocky and just wanted to box from that moment on.
 But, I thought that everyone in the gym was going to be big and fantastic at boxing already so I was too scared to start.
 So I finally got the confidence when I was 15, and in reality, it wasn’t like that at all.
 I should have been brave enough to start earlier!”

 “Harry Slater has been involved in the club since it first started in 1970.
 He’s still involved now.
 We gave him a lifetime achievement award at the Shepway Sports Trust Awards night a few years ago because of all that he’s done over the years.
 All of our coaches here have gone through Harry and although we’ve brought in some new things, we’ve kept the same formula because it’s worked so well for many years.

 “We take people from 10 years old.
 You’ve got to be willing to put the work in.
 It’s a disciplined sport, and it’s hard work.
 You need to be able to keep focused on training for an hour.
 And let’s be honest, even the warm up is hard work, so it’s good that everyone here is here because they want to work.

 “You can box competitively until you’re 35 years old, and we go up to that.
 But then people do want to stay on and practice and keep their fitness up which is really important.
 We’re not going to let you go just because you’re too old to compete!
 We’re an inclusive club.”